 Students in this course will develop the knowledge and skills to apply assessment instruments, data collection, research designs, and statistical analysis for needs assessment and program planning.
 Additionally students will explore contextual issues surrounding evaluation, evaluation designs and methodological issues pertinent to programmatic evaluation.

-This course presents the basic principles of epidemiology with particular emphasis on applications in healthcare management.
-Topics include specific tools of epidemiology used for purposes of planning, monitoring, and evaluating population health.
-These include identification of disease, measures of incidence and prevalence, study designs, confidence intervals, p-values, statistical interaction, causal inference, and survival analysis.
-Methods for managing the health of populations using an understanding of the factors that influence population health are discussed.
-Strategies that health care organizations and systems can use to control these factors are also considered.
+Learn basic principles of epidemiology with emphasis on applications in healthcare management.
+Examine specific epidemiology tools used for purposes of planning, monitoring, and evaluating population health.
+Consider methods for managing the health of populations, understanding the factors that influence population health, and strategies that healthcare organizations and systems can use to control these factors.

 This course explores a population-based approach to understanding disease management, chronic care management, and health policy making.
 It explores how behavioral factors, social circumstances and environmental exposures affects a population and how to mitigate these factors using culturally relevant approaches to create a culture of wellness.

 Students in this course examine the role of health care policy and legal, regulatory, and quality control in ethical decision making in healthcare.
 Students explore concepts and principles of health care policy, legal control, ethical conduct, and regulatory environments and their application to the health care environment.
 The impact of health care policy and multicultural, socioeconomic, political, legal, and regulatory factors on health care systems is explored.